 A documentary reveals that some employees of Securitas Sweden regularly buy sex and are suspected of having bribed for a contract with the city of Malmö.

-A documentary of Uppdrag granskning on the Swedish national television put on the spotlight the behavior of some employees at the security company Securitas.
+A documentary by Uppdrag granskning on Swedish national television put in the spotlight the behavior of some employees at the security company Securitas.
 They are involved in a corruption case with the municipality of Malmö and regularly pay for sex.

 The documentary reveals that at least four Securitas executives pay for sex.
-Two employees from Malmö municipality involved in the security contract also left because they went to an event in London paid by Securitas despite their manager’s refusal.
+Two employees from Malmö municipality involved in the security contract also left because they went to an event in London paid for by Securitas despite their manager’s refusal.